 Have you ever wanted to meet historical people from the ol'

 mining days?
-Join us on Friday, August 28,
+Then join us on Saturday, August 27, 2016 as we

-as we visit with interesting Cripple Creek residents who lived
+visit with interesting Cripple Creek residents who lived in

-proud to present “The Greatest Gold Camp on Earth !”, a program
+to present "The Greatest Gold Camp on Earth!"
+It's a program

-The festivities will begin with a Friday night of entertainment
+The festivities will begin with a Saturday night of

-in the Gold Bar Room in the famous
+entertainment in the Gold Bar Room in the famous Imperial Hotel

-Imperial Hotel in Cripple Creek, featuring such personalities as
+in Cripple Creek, featuring such personalities as Pearl DeVere,

 beautiful voice of Shelby Evanoika.

-The Gold Bar Room will be open at 6:00 p.m. for an hour of
+The Gold Bar Room will open at 6 p.m. for an hour of socializing

-But the fun doesn’t stop on Friday night !
-It continues on all
+The fun doesn't stop on Saturday night!
+It continues all day

 Days A Week